MS Access for SQLAlchemy

 Special case: If you will be running 32-bit Python and you will only be working with .mdb files then you can use the older 32-bit Microsoft Access Driver (*.mdb) that ships with Windows.

-This dialect requires SQLAlchemy and pyodbc.
-They are both specified as requirements so pip will install them if they are not already in place.
+This dialect requires SQLAlchemy, pyodbc, and pywin32.
+They are specified as requirements so pip will install them if they are not already in place.
 To install, just:

 pip install sqlalchemy-access